jfreboud/jfreboud.github.io/_posts/2022-01-22-second-dimension.markdown

 <br>

 We are now in the presence of 3 **representations** !
-We even know the cheat in order to go back to a real image out of these 3 different **channels**.
+Here is how to go back to a real image: just stack the grid together to assemble the different numbers into pixels.

 <a id="rep_to_pixels" class="anchor">
 ![Image](/_assets/images/network/Image6.png)